Are you aware that you can manage your account health on Amazon? Ever tried doing the health checkup of your Amazon seller account?

 As per Amazon’s policy, sellers must maintain a CR under 2.5% to sell on Amazon.
 A cancellation rate above 2.5% may result in account deactivation.

 The Late Dispatch Rate (LDR) shows how many orders have their shipping confirmation posted after the expected ship date.
-The LDR is represented as a percentage of total orders over both a 10-day or 30-day period.
+The LDR is represented as a percentage of total orders over both a 10-day and 30-day period.
 This metric applies to seller-fulfilled orders.

 Amazon sellers need to confirm the order shipment by the expected shipping date so the customers can see their shipped order’s status.
 Orders that are confirmed late (after the shipping date) might lead to an increase in claims, customer contacts, negative feedback, or result in poor customer experience.